 For a killer deal on a new stove, the best month to buy is September or October because new models hit the sales floor each winter.
 Appliances go on sale each year in September or October, and to ensure stores have enough space, they tag the previous year's models get tagged with clearance prices.
 You may also be able to get a deal in January on the very last models left on the floor.
 Be sure to ask about floor models and scratch-and-dent models that may be lurking in the warehouse.
 If you can tolerate a few surface blemishes, you may be able to wring out a better deal.

 Holiday Weekend Sales on Major Appliances

 You also can get a good deal if you shop on a holiday weekend.
 The best days to buy kitchen appliances are Labor Day, Memorial Day, President's Day, Black Friday, and even the Fourth of July.
 These are popular dates for sales on major appliances, but be sure to do your research beforehand to ensure you are actually saving money.

 End of the Month Deals

-Staff at many stores earn commissions on sales, so you will be able to get the best deal the last week of the month when they are more motivated to reach their sales quotas.
+Staff at many stores earn commissions on sales, so you will be able to get the best deal in the last week of the month when they are more motivated to reach their sales quotas.
 Come prepared to negotiate, and do your research for pricing online and with competitors.
 Aim to at least match the lowest price you found or go even lower.
 If you have the proof with price quotes and printouts, you can be an assured negotiator.